jisoooh0202/react-portfolio-website-tutorial/README.md

 Run `npm install` to install all the packages, then run `npm start` to run the project

+## For Contact Form Submit

+You need to edit your EmailJS related ids.
+If you need how to do this, you can see [my post](https://jnpnote.com/how-to-build-portfolio-website-with-react-part5/#emailjs) how to add them.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).